dtison/euler-utils-go/README.md

 **TESTING**

 I have not had a chance to write tests for these.

 The tests so far are **these functions get correct answers to the problems on Project Euler**.

-So far, I have done about 50 of them.
+So far, I have completed about 50 of them.